Joe-Lindie/Revision-Quiz-Questions-/README.md

 What does git push origin [branch-name] do?

 The command git push origin [branch-name] will push the changes made to that branch.
-You can the raise a PR to get it merged with the main
+You can the raise a PR to get it merged with the main branch

 Why do we make pull requests instead of just changing main directly?